 CNES projects library

-This initiative was created independently from the usual national or international political institutions and aims to prevent loss of life, maintain vigilance, and provide assistance to rescue teams in the spirit of humanitarian aid.
-As such, this Charter is a unique and remarkable example of an efficient alliance between knowledge and action, taking special circumstances into account in a shared spirit of good will and efficiency.
+This initiative was launched independently of the usual national or international political institutions, while still retaining ties with them.
+It aims to prevent loss of life, maintain vigilance and provide rapid assistance in the spirit of humanitarian aid.
+As such, the charter is a unique and remarkable example of an effective alliance between knowledge and action, and a shared commitment to action in response to special circumstances.

-Ever since the Charter took effect in November 2000, it has been activated in hundreds of responses throughout the world, half of which were for flooding alerts.
-Such numbers often shock the public; they are surprised by these space agencies’ ability to share costly equipment and sensitive data and by the sheer number of “major disasters” hitting human populations every year.
-No continent has been spared, and many countries have already requested the Charter’s assistance.
+Since the charter came into effect in November 2000, it has been activated hundreds of times around the world, and half of these cases have been in response to inland or coastal flooding.
+The public are often surprised to learn these numbers, by the ability of space organizations to share costly and sensitive resources and by the sheer amount of major disasters hitting human populations every year.
+No continent has been spared, and many countries have already requested the charter’s assistance in the past.